 Overview

 Following the First World War and the collapse of the Ottoman Empire, Iraq was established as a British Protectorate in 1920 by the League of Nations.
 A monarchy was established in 1921, with Iraq gaining its independence in 1932.
 In 1958, the monarchy was overthrown in a military coup d'état and the Republic of Iraq was created.
-It came under the control of the Ba'ath Party in 1968, with General Saddam Hussein gradually assuming control and formally acceding to the Presidency in 1979.
+It came under the control of the Ba'ath Party in 1968, with then Vice President Saddam Hussein gradually assuming control and formally acceding to the Presidency in 1979.
 He ruled until the collapse of his regime, following US-led coalition military action launched in March 2003 over Iraq's failure to cooperate in relation to suspected stockpiles of weapons of mass destruction in violation of UN Security Council Resolution 687.
-Iraq has been led by a democratically-elected government since 2006.
+Iraq has been led by a democratically elected government since 2006.

 Political Overview